mwarnes/MarkLogic_XCC_AWS_ELB/README.md

 1. The sample ELB ConnectionProviders are provided "asis" and are not supported by MarkLogic.
 It is your responsibility to review and test thoroughly before using them in a production environment.
 2. Both ConnectionProviders, as with the supplied provider, implement the SingleHostAddress class which does not make use of the multiple IP address redundancy supplied by AWS ELB.
 Time permitting I may update this in the future.
-3. Feel free to ForK, Improve and Share any improvements or updates.
+3. Feel free to Fork, improve and share any improvements or updates.